Keksuccino/docs_fancymenu/apng.md

 APNGs are an animated version of PNG images, making it possible to have the same features as with a GIF, but in full, lossless PNG quality!

-FancyMenu has built-in APNG support, but it's a bit picky about it.
+FancyMenu has built-in APNG support, but it's a bit picky about what APNGs are supported.
 It needs **uncompressed** APNGs that are **not interlaced**.

 # Making APNG Animations